Jokers and Queens

 Jokers and Queens is a collaborative album released by Australian musicians Marcia Hines and Jon English, in July 1982.
 The album features 3 original and 3 covers and it peaked at number 36 on the Australian Kent Music Report.

+The album was re-released on 27 March 2026.

 Background

 Jon English and Hines had worked together in the 1973/74 Australian production of Jesus Christ Superstar In 1981, English had toured the UK and Scandinavia with a number of Hines' band members.